 There are three badges reflecting public sharing:

-We’re the fourth journal to adopt Open Science Badges.
-We initially awarded “peer review” versions of the badges but stopped as these they were too time-consuming to administer.
+We also initially awarded “peer review” badges but stopped as these they were too time-consuming to administer.

 Now we award self-disclosure badges.
 These reward authors for providing data, material, and pre-registrations in a permanent location.
 The authors also provide a statement on how to reproduce their study using associated data or materials.